-- removing approximately 23 Pinus Halepensis (Aleppo Pine) trees within the stormwater channel where the channel banks will be re-contoured - removing the eroded earthen dam wall structure and replacing it with rock chute and armouring to better manage flows and provide better structure to the channel.
-The dam is also no longer needed and hasn't been used for many years.
-Originally it was built to supply a local orchard, but rainfall over time eroded the earthen dam wall, creating a hole, so for several years, flows have been moving though the dam wall and downstream. - contouring the banks upstream to re-instate the aligned channel profile to address sedimentation deposits and erosion heads that have developed - installing an additional rock chute structure upstream of the existing dam wall to slow the flow rate and assist in reducing sediment mobilisation - revegetating the channel with appropriate sedge and rush species to provide additional erosion control, sediment stabilisation and filtration services and improved habitat for local native fauna - remediating banks with geofabric, while revegetation becomes established.
+- Removal of approximately 23 Pinus Halepensis (Aleppo Pine) trees within the stormwater channel - Removal of the eroded earthen dam wall structure and replacement with rock chute and stepping stones.
+The original dam was built to supply a local orchard, but rainfall over time eroded the earthen dam wall, creating a hole - Revegetated the channel with appropriate sedge and rush species to provide additional erosion control, sediment stabilisation and filtration services and improved habitat for local native fauna - Remediated banks with geofabric, while revegetation becomes established.
+There are plans to convert the old aqueduct channel into wetland with bird hides

-3 The Pioneer Court Community Garden
+\3 The Pioneer Court Community Garden